dh256git/project27/src/support/index.md

 announcement: Currently, there are no available sessions to book.
 buttonStyle: fg-general-vol
 backgroundStyle: bg-general-vol
+pitch: Book a one-time consultation with our experts to address your questions about blindness or learning disabilities.
+We offer tailored advice for parents and teachers, as well as tutoring and mentoring for disabled individuals.
+No membership required.
+hero-image: /assets/images/covers/support-cover.png
+hero-image-description: A cartoon hand holding a wrench and reaching out from a laptop screen.
 ---

 ## {{ page.title }}: {{ page.tagline }}